MasterLu0309/CITS3200/README.md

     - Hit the green 'Code' button at the top of the page, then 'Download ZIP'.
 2. Extract the *zip* file to the desired directory.
 3. Double-click `initialise.bat` and wait while the environment is setup.
+    - This process requires an internet connection.
     - This process should only be completed **once** can take quite a while, but no user interaction is required, so feel free to walk away from the computer.
     - A message saying, `Initialisation complete.
 Run 'start.bat' to start the application` should be shown once the process is complete.
-4. Double-click `start.bat` to start the program.
+5. Double-click `start.bat` to start the program.
     - This should be used each time you wish to start the program.

 ### *"`start.bat` isn't working!"*